moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

 - The `owner` calls `afterSale` using the ERC20 token that was used during the external sale and the amount the IPNFT has being sold for
 - This of course implies trust that the `owner` isn't cheating (unlikely since it's a doxxed multisig)

-When the claiming phase is initiated, any fraction holder can claim their share of the IPNFT sales funds by calling `burnToWithdrawShare`.
+When the claiming phase is initiated, any fraction holder can claim their share of the IPNFT sales funds by calling `FractionalizedToken:burn(signature)`.

 - Callers have to provide a valid legal agreement signature
 - All fractionalized tokens of the caller are burned during the claiming process